 It's not police procedure, excuse me, to ever put your knee on the neck, the most sensitive part of the human anatomy.

-I won't repeat all the arguments we've made there.
+I won't repeat all the arguments we've made there for, oh, we watched seven minutes and 55 seconds.

 It went on for over eight minutes, nearly nine minutes.

-You know, and watching people saying, stop, look at what's he's not even conscious.
+It's going to end every time in death, you know, and watching people saying, stop, look at what's, he's not even conscious.

 What are you doing?

-Take your take your knee off the neck.
+Take your knee off the neck.

-Why don't you tell him help this guy?
+Why don't you tell him, help this guy?

-Uh it shocked the conscience and soul of a nation.
+It shocked the conscience and soul of a nation.

 It absolutely did.